 “Our stories give shape to our inchoate, disparate, fleeting impressions of everyday life.”

 “I pray to Jesus to preserve my sanity,” Jack Kerouac professed in discussing his writing routine.
 But those of us who fall on the more secular end of the spectrum might need a slightly more potent sanity-preservation tool than prayer.
-That’s precisely what writer and psychotherapist Philippa Perry offers in How To Stay Sane (public library; UK), part of The School of Life’s wonderful series reclaiming the traditional self-help genre as intelligent, non-self-helpy, yet immensely helpful guides to modern living.
+That’s precisely what writer and psychotherapist Philippa Perry offers in How To Stay Sane (public library), part of The School of Life’s wonderful series reclaiming the traditional self-help genre as intelligent, non-self-helpy, yet immensely helpful guides to modern living.